K-median: exact recovery in the extended stochastic ball model: Introduction

 For the ESBM, \cref{th main2} provides sufficient conditions for exact recovery.
 For the SBM, \cref{th main3,th main4} provide the condition $\Delta>\min\{3.29,2+O(\sqrt{k \log m/m})\}$ to guarantee exact recovery.
 This result implies that the $k$-median LP is tight in high dimension.
 Furthermore, \cref{th main5} implies that, if we add strong assumptions on the probability measures, then $\Delta>2$ also guarantees exact recovery.

 The rest of the paper is organized as follows.
 In \cref{sec IP} we introduce the integer programming formulation \eqref{pr IP} of the $k$-median problem and the corresponding linear programming relaxation \eqref{pr LP}.
 We then provide deterministic necessary and sufficient conditions which guarantee that a feasible solution to \eqref{pr IP} is optimal to \eqref{pr LP} (\cref{th deterministic}).
 In \cref{sec Model} we introduce the definition of SBM, ESBM, and exact recovery.
 In \cref{sec Probabilistic condition}, we introduce a very general sufficient condition which ensures that exact recovery happens with high probability (\cref{th prob}).
-Fianlly, in \cref{sec truth ESBM}, we will present our main theorems for exact recovery (\cref{th one dim gen,th one dim 1,th main2,th main3,th main4,th main5}).
+In \cref{sec truth ESBM}, we will present our main theorems for exact recovery (\cref{th one dim gen,th one dim 1,th main2,th main3,th main4,th main5}).
+Finally, in \cref{sec num}, we perform numerical experiments to illustrate the empirical performance of \eqref{pr LP} under the SBM and the ESBM.